-Perhaps you received an e-mail like the one I got on January 15th, saying “It’s time to update Messenger to Skype!”
+Perhaps you received an e-mail from Windows Live Messenger, like the one I got on January 15th, saying “It’s time to update Messenger to Skype!”

 We are retiring the existing Windows Live Messenger service globally (except for mainland China where Messenger will continue to be available) and bringing the great features of Messenger and Skype together.
 Update to Skype and sign in using a Microsoft Account (same as your Messenger ID) and all your Messenger contacts will be at your fingertips.
 You’ll be able to instant message and video chat with them just like before, and also discover new ways of staying in touch with Skype on your mobile and tablet.

 Instant messaging, or IM, has been around in some form for a long time.
 It allows people to type messages to each other in real time.
 Some form of real time messaging was going on in the 1980s and 90s, before the term IM was coined.
 BBSs (bulletin board systems) and other peer-to-peer networks allowed for messages to be sent between users.
 Messaging clients such as AOL Instant Messenger began in the mid-1990s.

 A PC Magazine article from January of 2000, gives an overview of Instant Messaging options out there at the time and mentions MSN 1.0.
 MSN Messenger was Microsoft’s foray into the IM field.
 It was launched in 1998.
 In order to download MSN Messenger, you needed to sign in with a Hotmail account.